sophiacofone/valorant_omnic/win_loss/win_loss.md

 The purpose of this document is to walk through the first batch of research questions related to winning rounds in Valorant.

 ## Questions and additional context
-- To win a match of valorant, you need to win 13 rounds (5 rounds if the gametype is swiftplay)
+- To win a match of valorant, you need to win 13 rounds (5 rounds if the game-type is swiftplay).
     - There are several ways to win a round.
 The options are dependent on if you are attacking or defending.
         - If you are on the attacking side, you win by either planting the spike on the opposing side and it detonates, or you eliminate all opponents.
         - If you are on the defending side, you win by either deativating a planted spike, eliminating all opponents, or just suriving without the spike being planted.